Identifying Reproducible Research Using Human-in-the-loop Machine Learning

 Hamed Alhoori

-My research interests include Data Science, Applied Machine Learning, Text Mining, Science of Science, Computational Social Science, Social Computing
+My research interests include AI, LLM, Data Science, Machine Learning, Text Mining, Science of Science, Computational Social Science, Social Computing